File Request Links > Box file requests

 Configure the request

-Enter a descriptive title like “Client Documents - [Client Name]” and add optional description for what files you’re expecting.
+Enter a descriptive title like “Client Documents - [Client Name]” and optionally describe what files you’re expecting.

 -